- Primary Blogs vs. Secondary Blogs

 They’re a great way to engage with the Tumblr community, so make sure you’re logged in to access all of the features!

 - Follow: If you see a blog you like, hit “Follow” in the upper right hand corner of their page.
-That way, their posts will always show up in your Dashboard and you can keep up to date with anything they share.
-You can also hover over blog avatars on tag pages and click the "i" that appears, then click Follow in the dropdown menu.
+That way, their posts will always show up on your Dashboard and you can keep up to date with anything they share.
+You can also hover over blog avatars on tag pages and click the menu icon that appears, then click Follow in the dropdown menu.
 On the Dashboard, when someone reblogs another user that you aren't following, click the "+" next to their username to follow them!

 - Reply: Have something to say about a specific post?
 You can respond directly on your Dashboard via the “Reply” icon on the post, as long as the user has enabled this feature.
 If you don't see a Reply button on a post, it may be because they don't allow replies or you haven't followed them for more than 48 hours.

 - Submit: Some blogs allow you to share a post of your own.
 Just click the “Submit” button or link on the blog’s main page, and choose the type of post you’d like to share.
-Submission does not always guarantee that your post will be shared, however; that’s in the hands of the blog Admin(s).
+Submission does not always guarantee that your post will be published; that’s in the hands of the blog Admin(s).

 - Fan Mail: Lets you send messages to other bloggers!
 It's similar to the Ask feature because it uses the same inbox, but there are several differences.
 Learn more about Ask, Submit, and Fan Mail here, or check out a few troubleshooting tips if you're having issues with your Inbox.

 Group blogs are secondary blogs with multiple members.

 How do I add other members to a group blog?

 - Choose your blog from the menu on the top right.